Jonathan-Lu-2018/Shoe-eCommerce-Website/README.md

 ### I. How To Run The Project:
       1. Make sure the server is running.
       2. Make sure all all links in every file match your localhost name.
 The code is set up to have the localhost name "localhost"
       3. Go to http://{your localhost name}

-### Application Features:
+### I. Application Features:
-#### Register:
+#### 1. Register:
       To access the web app, a user must have an account.
 New users can create their own personal accounts by entering their username, a valid email address, and a password.
 Once registered, the user's credentials are saved via MySQL Database and will allow the user to login at any time.

-#### Login:
+#### 2. Login:
       Existing users who have made accounts can log into the web app to access its features.
 Once a user is logged in, they are redirected to the homepage where       they will be able to access to the chat-room.

-#### Catalog:
+#### 3. Catalog:
       Users who are logged into the web app can view the list of shoes available on the website.

-### Built With:
+### 4. Built With:
        - JavaScript
        - React
        - Spring Boot
        - Java
        - AWS
        - MySQL

 ### Home Page:
 <img width="1185" alt="Screen Shot 2021-11-26 at 9 07 21 PM" src="https://user-images.githubusercontent.com/60593060/143668876-fb1d5952-f220-4af3-9b3b-4ed1c13f4aed.png">